albert752/TCGI-Practice-Memos/P9/REAME.md

 5. We can see the direct mapping of the @IP on the @MAC.
 	* The first byte indicates multicast
 	* The second and third are fixed and belog also to multicast
-	* The fourth one begins with a 0 and if we add the 7 lsb of the seconf byte of the IP results to all 0.
+	* The fourth one begins with a 0 and if we add the 7 lsb of the second  byte of the IP results to all 0.
 	* From the fifth to the seventh, they match the IP fields.